Skip to main content

 We often get asked about the best way to add a background image to an email newsletter.
 Well, the good news is that there's a reliable way to get a repeating background image to surround your content in most major email clients, including Gmail and Outlook 2007!
 In this post, we'll walk through two techniques which can be combined to give your design some background image love.

-The attribute approach
+The table attribute approach

-, so it spans the width of the reading pane.
-Then, add the attribute, and it should all be roses.
+So, the first thing you can do is to wrap your newsletter content in a table ofwidth="100%", so it spans the width of the reading pane.
+Then, add the attribute,background="background_image.png" and it should all be roses.
 Here's how:

 So far so good.
 The table will expand downwards as you add more content, so a repeating background image will tile just nicely until the end of your email.